Qontigo Privacy Notice

 If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your Personal Data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 7. If You Fail to Provide Personal Data

 Where we need to collect Personal Data by law, or under the terms of a contract we have with you and you fail to provide that Personal Data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 We may transfer Personal Data to our third-party agents or service providers who perform functions on our behalf as described above.
-Usually these agents and service providers execute a standard nondisclosure agreement.
-Where required by the Privacy Shield, we enter into written agreements with those third-party agents and service providers requiring them to provide the same level of protection the Privacy Shield requires and limiting their use of the Personal Data to the specified services provided on our behalf.
-We take reasonable and appropriate steps to ensure that third-party agents and service providers process Personal Data in accordance with our Privacy Shield obligations and to stop and remediate any unauthorized processing.
-Under certain circumstances, we may remain liable for the acts of our third-party agents or service providers who perform services on our behalf for their handling of Personal Data that we transfer to them.
+Usually, these agents and service providers execute a standard nondisclosure agreement.
+Where required by law, we enter into written agreements with those third-party agents and service providers requiring them to provide an adequate level of protection of your Personal Data and limiting their use of the Personal Data to the specified services provided on our behalf.
+We take reasonable and appropriate steps to ensure that third-party agents and service providers process Personal Data in accordance with our legal obligations and to stop and remediate any unauthorized processing.

 We require all third parties to respect the security of your Personal Data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.